Sally Rooney: Television adaptations

 Normal People was made into a 12-part series as a co-production of BBC Three and the online platform Hulu, with filming taking place in Dublin and County Sligo.
 The series was directed by Lenny Abrahamson and Hettie Macdonald.
 Daisy Edgar-Jones and Paul Mescal played Marianne and Connell, respectively.
 The series was a critical success and earned four Primetime Emmy Award nominations including for Outstanding Lead Actor in a Limited Series or Movie, Outstanding Directing for a Limited Series, and Outstanding Writing for a Limited Series.

 In May 2022, the novel Conversations with Friends was also made into a 12-episode BBC Three/Hulu miniseries, with the same creative team behind Normal People.
 Director Lenny Abrahamson and co-writer Alice Birch worked on this adaptation, too.

 Beautiful World, Where Are You (2021)

 In April 2019, the New York Public Library's Dorothy and Lewis B. Cullman Center for Scholars and Writers announced its 2019 class of fellows, which included Rooney.
-The press release stated, "she will be writing a new novel under the working title Beautiful World, Where Are You, examining aesthetics and political crisis."
+The press release read, "she will be writing a new novel under the working title Beautiful World, Where Are You, examining aesthetics and political crisis."
 The novel was published by Farrar, Straus and Giroux in the United States and by Faber in the UK and Ireland in September 2021.
 She did not accept any options for a film adaptation.